mpoiriert/data-tester/docs/advance/reusable-test-callable.rst

 You can simply create a class that as all the test inside of it.

 .. literalinclude:: ../../test/ExampleTest.php
-   :name: Advance-Example-Class-Callable
+   :name: example-class-callable
-   :caption: Advance Example: Class Callable
+   :caption: Example: Class Callable
    :start-after: //example-start: UserDataTester
    :end-before: //example-end: UserDataTester
    :prepend: <?php\nnamespace Your\Project\Name;\nuse Draw\DataTester\Tester;